-American Instrumentation giant adopts Cloud-connected IoT solution, for condition monitoring of 3000+ end-devices
+American Instrumentation giant adopts Azure-based IIoT solution, for machine monitoring of 3000+ end-devices

 A robust & scalable data management system was a major miss for the client, one that could help manage millions of data records collected from EGs.
 There were no Remote Asset management capabilities to keep a watch on the end-devices at pre-scheduled intervals.
 The existing product lacked scalability to handle more than 1 enterprise gateway per customer.
 To overcome all these challenges and offer better service to their customers, the client wanted a secure, reliable and scalable Cloud enabled IIoT platform that connects its Enterprise Gateways to the Cloud.

 High-end, scalable Azure-based IoT solution for Remote Monitoring of Assets

 Azure IoT Suite, Azure IoT Hub, SQL Server, Document DB, Azure Table Storage, Azure Apps Service

 Our expertise across asset-intensive industries has helped build a high-end 'Industrial Internet of Things' solution for the client.

 Using the Microsoft Azure IoT Suite, our IoT consulting team connected the client's Enterprise Gateways to cloud.
 The client's EGs ingest data coming-in from various connected end-devices to Azure IoT Hub.
 Using an IoT Hub provided better security in comparison to an on-premise version and enabled reliable secure bidirectional communication among the EGs.
 The data collected is then processed via Web Job and stored in Azure Table storage to enable real-time visibility of data.
 The EGs are registered individually with the IoT Hub and uses MQTT protocol for data ingestion.